jdjoum/System-Design-Notes/README.md

   Integration: Logging and monitoring work together to provide observability in production environments, ensuring early detection of issues and quick troubleshooting.

+### Staging Environment

+  A **Staging Environment** in production app architecture is a replica of the production environment where final testing is conducted before code is deployed live.
+Its primary purpose is to simulate real-world conditions, allowing developers and testers to validate the application’s functionality, performance, and stability.

+  Key characteristics include:

+  - Isolation: Staging is separate from development and production environments to prevent interference with live systems.
+  - Realistic Data: It uses production-like data or anonymized data to closely mimic the actual user experience.
+  - Testing Ground: Enables testing for bugs, security vulnerabilities, integrations, and deployment processes.
+  - Deployment Practice: New features and changes are deployed here first to ensure smooth transitions to production.

+  It serves as the last checkpoint before live deployment, helping catch issues that might not appear in development.